olalogic/simple_shell_NIL/README.md

 * [License](#license)

 ## Description
-simple_shell is a command line interpreter, or shell, in the tradition of the first Unix shell written by Ken Thompson in 1971.
+Simple_shell is a command line interpreter, or shell, in the tradition of the first Unix shell written by Ken Thompson in 1971.
 This shell is intentionally minimalistic, yet includes the basic functionality of a traditional Unix-like command line user interface.
 Standard functions and system calls employed in simple_shell include:
 	 `access, execve, exit, fork, free, fstat, getline, malloc, perror, signal, stat, wait, write.`